reinhart1010/nix/docs/en/common/bat.md

 A `cat` clone with syntax highlighting and Git integration.
 More information: <https://github.com/sharkdp/bat>.

-- Print the contents of one or more files to `stdout`:
+- Pretty print the contents of one or more files to `stdout`:

 `bat `<span class="tldr-var badge badge-pill bg-dark-lm bg-white-dm text-white-lm text-dark-dm font-weight-bold">path/to/file1 path/to/file2 ...</span>